Yuxin-Zhang-Jasmine/Notes/IUS2024ULM course.md

   ![image](https://github.com/user-attachments/assets/30604765-7f58-4e52-afbe-003f12c3c5e1)

 ## Chapter 2: ULM basic concepts
+### Fundamental tradeoff
+*  Low MB density to ensure a good localization precision
+*  High MB count to ensure a good sampling of the image
 ### Experiment advice
 * Choose the **setup** as long as you end up with **visible and numerous** microbubbles that can be **isolated** from each others
 * tail vein injections / Jugular vein catheter (more control; requires surgery) / Intraocular (relatively easy; limited volume)